Kui (music): Kui in Kazakh culture performed with dombyra

 In Kazakh culture kuis were learned by heart and passed from generation to generation without written fixation.
 For example, Kazakh folk Kui “aqsaq qulan” (lame onager) is dated to the 13th century.
 Authors of many Kazakh kuis lived in the Middle Ages.
 But the pick of the culture is from the 19th and 20th centuries.
-Kui tradition included also verbal part that explained in detail the story for the its compositions, personalities, reasons and legends.
+Kui tradition included also verbal part that explained in detail the story for its compositions, personalities, reasons and legends.
 Before performing the kui, the performer used to give a story about the composition to play, so the auditory could get proper feelings.
 But by the time the verbal tradition for kuis was finally separated from instrumental performances and only few kuishi (performer of kui) still keep this part of the tradition.

 Ancient composers of kuis

 Dombyra Kuis were formed in the result of centuries-old folk instrumental performance tradition.
 There are many outstanding middle age musicians in Kazakh history: